deadconvicess/Token-grabber/README.md

-Simple and Easy to Use Token Logger Script:)
+Simple and Easy to Use Token Grabber Script:)